 Extreme cavities may expose your tooth nerve.
 Other dental damage or infection can also impact your tooth’s pulp.
 When the tooth’s pulp is damaged, it can be incredibly painful.
 Left untreated, it will only worsen and may eventually lead to tooth removal.

-A root canal in Oakville removes infected or damaged pulp to save your tooth.
+A root canal removes infected or damaged pulp to save your tooth.
 If you’re suffering from a severe toothache, you may need this treatment.

 Turn to Dental Works on Cornwall for root canal therapy in Oakville, ON.
 Find out more about this procedure and how it may help.

 What is a root canal?
 It’s a dental treatment used to preserve a dying tooth.
 During the procedure, the dentist removes the damaged nerve system, cleans the tooth, and then fills it to restore it.

 First, the dentist will numb your mouth.
 The next step for a root canal procedure is to remove any damaged pulp.
 Next, they will clean out the tooth before finally filling it in.

 Root canal therapy helps people preserve their teeth.
 It’s an excellent alternative to tooth loss that will also address your pain.